lbernardomaia/lightweight-json-project/README.md

 ﻿#lightweight-json-project
-   lightweight-json-project was developed in order to help a create quickly a static project using JSON files as Resource to show the data in the page
+   light-json-project was developed to help quickly create a static project, using JSON files as a resource to display the data on page

    For developed this project was used: